React Hooks Basic

 During the first render it first call the callback containing fetchUser() function. then if the component get re-render it watch for any changes of values inside the array, and anytime the value change, it will re-run the callback.

-This behavious is just the same as we previously did using class base component when we check for prevProps values.
-Here we check for the id props value wether it is the same as the previous value. if the value changed then the callback is called.
+This behaviors is just the same as we previously did using class base component when we check for prevProps values.
+Here we check for the id props value wether it is the same as the previous value, if the value changed then the callback is called.

 Using useEffect is actually pretty clean if you ask me.
 We are able to combine both lifecycle method componentDidMount and componentDidUpdate into single hooks function.